carterfortuin/Numerical-methods/README.md

 # Numerical-methods
 Matlab code, started in first year Mechanical engineering course

+# Huen's
+The Heun function to aproximate the values along a ordinary differential equation points given to the funtion.
+   Heun's method takes a Euler's method aproximation of an ODE and uses an average method to get a more accurate data point.
+It takes the Euler's estimations as the two slope end points and averages them together. outputs include a graph of the output values for t and y

+   Inputs:
+       dydt:  the ordinary differential equation being investigated, enter as anonomus function
+       tspan: the time span that the ODE covers wrieten ex: [0 2] for 2 seconds
+       y0:    the starting condition y value
+       h:     step size ex: 0.5 for half a second steps, smaller step sizes will increase output accuracy
+       es:    OPTINAL, accuracy estimation. default if empty is 0.0001
+       maxit: OPTINAL, max number of iterations. default if empty is 50
+   Output:
+       t:     last time point
+       y:     last y value for ODE
+       Graph of t and y

 # Simpson.m
 Simpson uses the simpson 1/3 rules to estamate the itegral of none countinous data.
 The independent varrible must be equally spaced.
 If there